NovaInstitute/IndependentImpactWebsite/content/_index.md

 {{< /features-section >}}

 {{< features-section
-    title="How it works: The project developement journey" description="Independent Impact links transparent project documentation with peer validation and verifiable credentials."
+    title="How it works: The project development journey" description="Independent Impact links transparent project documentation with peer validation and verifiable credentials."
 >}}